andybyers21/notes.ajb.app/notes/csharp/branches-and-loops.md

   Console.WriteLine("Or the first number is not equal to the second");
 }
 ```
+*Recursive Bugs* - Returning to the method in an if else statement is a bad idea, the code will create a copy of the method in the stack causeing a stack overflow.
 Brackets are not required when there is only one condition:
 ```cs
 if (index != -1)